franckLdx/ts-async-loop/ts-async-loop/README.md

 First asyncFunc is called given 'A' and 1 as parameters.
 After the first execution, it is called using 'b' and 2 parameters, and so on. results ends up to be an array: first item is the result of the first asyncFunc execution, second items it the result of the second call, and so on.

-If any execution failed, an error is thrown and not other execution is performed.

 To call **asyncFunc** two at a time:

  ```javascript